Toolsets — Airflow Hooks as AI Agent Tools

 • db_conn_id: Airflow connection ID for the database.

 • allowed_tables: Restrict which tables the agent can discover via list_tables and get_schema.
-None (default) exposes all tables.
+None (default) exposes all tables in schema.
+Entries may be schema-qualified ("SCHEMA.TABLE") to span multiple schemas; see above.
+Matching is case-insensitive.
 See The allowed_tables Limitation for an important caveat.

-• schema: Database schema/namespace for table listing and introspection.
+• schema: Default schema/namespace for unqualified table listing and introspection.
+Schema-qualified allowed_tables entries override it per table.

 • allow_writes: Allow data-modifying SQL (INSERT, UPDATE, DELETE, etc.).
-Default False — only SELECT-family statements are permitted.
+Default False – only SELECT-family and read-only metadata (DESCRIBE/SHOW) statements are permitted.

 • max_rows: Maximum rows returned from the query tool.
 Default 50.